Title and statement of responsibility area

 Ian McDonald was born in North Vancouver, British Columbia to parents Monique and Les McDonald.
 Inspired by the labour activism of his father, he dedicated his graduate studies to the plight of electrical workers involved in International Brotherhood of Electrical Workers (IBEW) Local 213 and received a Master of Arts in History from Simon Fraser University in 1986.
 Ian McDonald’s father, Les McDonald, was a trade union activist with the IBEW Local 213 and past-president of the International Triathlon Union.

 Some materials in the collection have been in the care of the friends and family of Ian McDonald; for example, the "[Correspondence with Bill & Dora Stewart (postcards)]" file contains postcards sent by Les McDonald that were kept by Dora Stewart and given to Ian McDonald.
+The “Alfie Huston papers” series contains documents that were given to Ian McDonald by Alfie Huston.

 Scope and content